Ask for a carer’s assessment

 You might want to speak to other people who understand your situation.
 Carers’ organisations and illness-specific organisations may run carers’ groups where you can meet other carers.
 Contact them to find out.

-Carers Trust runs carers’ centres nationwide and offers practical, flexible personal support – it may be free, depending on where you live – and there is an online forum on Carers UK.
+Carers Trust has local centres offering practical, flexible and personal support – it may be free, depending on where you live – and there is an online forum on Carers UK.
 You can also find details of local carers’ services on the NHS choices website.

 Speak to your GP